4-H Fun and Learning at Home

 - CoderZ - an online robotics coding platform that helps youth learn coding skills, problem solving, computational thinking and other fundamental computer science skills in a fun, “gamified” environment

-- Getting Over Cabin Fever with STEM/Makers Projects from the UNH Extension Blog
+- Getting Over Cabin Fever with STEM/Makers Projects

 - The 4-H STEM Lab from 4-H.org

 Join the NH 4-H Community Group on Facebook to share your activity results with the broader NH 4-H community!